Dense matter in a holographic hard-wall model of QCD: Homogeneous ansatz

-For {the above all cases}, we solve the EoM (\ref{eqa0}), (\ref{eqH}) and (\ref{eqomega}) numerically by using the shooting method.
-For a given $\mu,\phi$ and $m$, we give a test value to $\sfa_2,\sfh_2$ and $\sfw_2$.
-This enables us to solve the EoM numerically by imposing the initial condition near $z=0$, which is derived from the UV asymptotic behavior (\ref{asymUV}).
+For {all the above cases}, we solve the EoMs (\ref{eqa0}), (\ref{eqH}), and (\ref{eqomega}) numerically by using the shooting method.
+For a given $\mu,\phi$, and $m$, we give a test value to $\sfa_2,\sfh_2$, and $\sfw_2$.
+This enables us to solve the EoMs numerically by imposing the initial condition near $z=0$, which is derived from the UV asymptotic behavior (\ref{asymUV}).
 Then, we examine if the resultant numerical solution obeys the IR boundary condition at $z=\zir$.
-If not, we give a new test value to $\sfa_2,\sfh_2$ and $\sfw_2$ and repeat the procedures outlined above until we reach the correct result of $\sfa_2,\sfh_2$ and $\sfw_2$.
+If not, we give a new test value to $\sfa_2,\sfh_2$, and $\sfw_2$ and repeat the procedures outlined above until we reach the correct result of $\sfa_2,\sfh_2$, and $\sfw_2$.